How Performance-Based Gifting Drives Alignment and Improves Execution Outcomes

 Making Performance-Based Rewards Personal: The Individual Touch

-The most impactful performance-based rewards all share one quality: they feel personal.
-It’s not about spending more, it's about paying attention to the person behind the achievement.
+The most impactful performance-based gifting all share one quality: they feel personal.
+It’s not about spending more; it’s about paying attention to the person behind the achievement.

 The Perkflow recognition platform makes personalization simple.
 We help companies capture employee preferences and turn them into tailored rewards that actually resonate.

 Listen when employees mention their interests.
 Notice what’s on their desks or in their social media posts.
 Ask about hobbies during casual conversations.
-This information is gold when it comes to choosing rewards that feel uniquely theirs.
+This information is gold when it comes to choosing rewards that feel unique.

 A $30 book by their favorite author can mean far more than a $100 generic gift card.
 A plant for someone who loves gardening has more impact than the latest tech gadget for someone who’d rather be outdoors.